 If your driving licence is not exchanged for a French licence during this first year, you will not be allowed to drive in France, unless you take the French driving exam.

 Please note: this procedure does not apply to people holding a "student" visa.
-These people can drive in France with their original driving licence without exchanging it.
+These people can drive in France with their original driving licence translated into French by a sworn translator recognised by a French Appeal Court without exchanging it.

 procedure for exchanging your driving licence for a french licence

 To exchange your driving licence for a French licence, you must go to your local prefecture in order to submit a dossier d’échange de permis de conduire (driving licence exchange dossier).